 As discussed above, community members fear that MHP's operations and its extensive water use have caused or will cause water levels in residents' wells to drop and have or will contribute to reduced downstream flow in the Pivdenny Bug River.
-Phase 1 of the VPF has been estimated to use over 3.4 million m of water per year, and this estimate does not include the additional water needs of the Zernoproduct Farm's agricultural operations.
-The VPF Phase 2 has been estimated to add another 2.6 million m of water use per year.
-Yet, despite the Company's high water needs, this is not an impact that was identified or adequately discussed in environmental assessment documents, in violation of Performance Requirement 1.
+Phase 1 of the VPF has been estimated to use over 3.4 million m3 of water per year, and this estimate does not include the additional water needs of the Zernoproduct Farm's agricultural operations.
+The VPF Phase 2 has been estimated to add another 2.6 million m3 of water use per year.
+The VPF Phase 2 Company's high water needs, this is not an impact that was identified or adequately discussed in environmental assessment documents, in violation of Performance Requirement 1.

 Additionally, Performance Requirement 3 (#1) recognises that that increased economic activity can generate increased levels of pollution to water and consumption of finite resources in a manner that may threaten local people.
 Therefore PR3 requires the EBRD clients to adopt measures for minimising its consumption and improving efficiency in its use of water and other resources, as "the key focus will be on activities that are considered the project's core functions, but similar opportunities in the client's other business activities that are not part of the project will also be considered."
-Moreover the EBRD client is required to consider the potential cumulative impacts of water abstraction upon third party users, to assess the impacts of its activities on the water resources crucial to third parties, and as part of the its environmental assessment process to identify and implement appropriate mitigation measures that favour the prevention or avoidance of risks and impacts over minimisation and reduction in line with the mitigation hierarchy approach and GIP.
+Moreover the EBRD client is required to consider the potential cumulative impacts of water abstraction upon third party users, to assess the impacts of its activities on the water supply to third parties, to demonstrate that its proposed water supply will not have adverse impacts on the water resources crucial to third parties, and as part of the its environmental assessment process to identify and implement appropriate mitigation measures that favour the prevention or avoidance of risks and impacts over minimisation and reduction in line with the mitigation hierarchy approach and GIP.
+218

 Communities fear that MHP has not effectively undertaken such water conservation measures and that its operations may be at least partly responsible for the reduced water availability experienced by many community members.
-Given that the VPF Phases 1 and 2 are estimated to need more than 6 million m of water per year, in addition to the water needs to the Zernoproduct Farm, this Project should have been identified as a significant water user.
+Given that the VPF Phases 1 and 2 are estimated to need more than 6 million m3 of water per year, 219 in addition to the water needs to the Zernoproduct Farm, this Project should have been identified as a significant water user.
 In line with the requirements of PR 3 #18 for projects with water demand greater than 5,000 m3/day, a detailed water balance should have been developed, maintained and reported annually to the EBRD.
 The bank should have actively supervised the Project to ensure that MHP assessed local water availability and sustainable yields and tracked its impacts on river flow and groundwater resources, including its cumulative impacts from all expansions.
-Had the EBRD
+220 Had the EBRD

-&lt;sup>215 OPIC Supplementary ESIA at p.
+215 OPIC Supplementary ESIA at p.
 139.

-&lt;sup>217 EBRD Environmental and Social Policy, PR3 #6
+217 EBRD Environmental and Social Policy, PR3 #6

-&lt;sup>218 EBRD Environmental and Social Policy, PR3 #19
+218 EBRD Environmental and Social Policy, PR3 #19

-&lt;sup>219 OPIC Supplementary ESIA at p.
+OPIC Supplementary ESIA at p.
 139.